Blendify/blender-manual/blender_docs/manual/movie_clip/tracking/clip/properties/stabilization/panel.rst

 .. note::

-   To *activate* the 2D stabilizer, you need to set the toggle in the panel, and additionally you need to enable *Display Stabilization* in the *Display* panel.
+   To *activate* the 2D stabilizer, you need to set the toggle in the panel, and additionally you need to enable *Show Stable* in the *Clip Display* pop-over.

 Options